Mikel971/IntegrationPatterns/README.md

 # Integration Patterns

-This repository contains `Integration_Patterns`, an R implementation designed to quantify and compare morphological integration patterns across species using two-block Partial Least Squares (PLS) and within-species covariance structures.
+This repository contains `Integration_Patterns`, an R function designed to quantify and compare morphological integration patterns across species using two-block Partial Least Squares (PLS) and within-species covariance structures.

 The method extends the PLS approach implemented in the R package **Morpho** by: